Nidhi Company Registration

 There are restrictions on advertising.

-Contact the Nidhi company directly for membership details.
+Contact the company management directly for membership details.

-Interest rates are determined by the Nidhi company, within permissible limits.
+Interest rates are determined by the by-laws of such company, within permissible limits.

 Yes, they are regulated by the MCA, with specific directions from the RBI.